natalieagus/50033/docs/03-toddlers/management.md

 This method allows us to define actions, properties, and interactions via the GUI as shown above, _and then_ instantiate and register callbacks via the script attached to the GameObject we want to control.
 The documentation related to this section is [here](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.6/manual/Workflow-ActionsAsset.html).

 Since we have generated the C# script: `MarioActions.cs` from the Action Asset, we can instantiate it directly in the code under `Start`, then `enable` it.
-Then we can address the actions directly via `marioActions` asa follows and register the callbacks we want.
+Then we can address the actions directly via `marioActions` as follows and register the callbacks we want.
 The callback must have the signature: return value `void` and receive one argument of type: `InputAction.CallbackContext`.

 ```cs
     public MarioActions marioActions;